 Background:

-In 2018 Forest Service staff and partners developed a weeklong training program with the vision of “providing the highest quality Wilderness training program in the Northern Rockies that will educate, support, and cultivate a community of present and future wilderness and wildland stewards through the cooperation of the Forest Service, partners, and volunteers.”
+In 2018, Forest Service staff and partners developed a weeklong training program with the vision of “providing the highest quality Wilderness training program in the Northern Rockies that will educate, support, and cultivate a community of present and future wilderness and wildland stewards through the cooperation of the Forest Service, partners, and volunteers.”

-The Northern Rockies Wilderness Skills Institute (NRWSI) is a training partnership between multiple partners that include the Selway-Bitterroot Frank Church Foundation, Society for Wilderness Stewardship, Bob Marshall Wilderness Foundation, United States Forest Service, and the Ninemile Wildlands Training Center.
-The Institute currently features one week of training hosted each year.
-After a three-year hiatus, NRWSI returned as an in-person training in 2023 and we’re excited to continue in 2024.
+The Northern Rockies Wilderness Skills Institute (NRWSI) is a training partnership between multiple partners that include the Selway-Bitterroot Frank Church Foundation, United States Forest Service, and the Ninemile Wildlands Training Center.
+The Institute currently features one week of wilderness and trails training hosted each year.
+This training is open to all Forest Service employees, volunteers, and partners.

 COST: There is no cost to attend.